How to Set & Achieve Goals of a Business

 You might have long-term goals already in mind, but they may not be realistic for the near future of your business.
 Here are some steps to break down your larger goals and turn them into reality.

 - Define your BIG goals.
 Think BIG about the long-term vision for your company.
-It may take two or more years to achieve, but you’ll be able to align short-term goals to achieve it.
+It may take two or more years to achieve, but you’ll be able to align short-term goals to achieve them.

 - Break the BIG goal into smaller, easier objectives.
-What are the SMART goals that will support your in reaching the BIG one?
+What are the SMART goals that will support you in reaching the BIG one?
 You might consider writing a business plan, determining specific products and services to sell, securing a startup loan, bringing on new employees, selecting a location for your business, or building a marketing plan.

 - Once you have the supporting goals defined, ensure they are SMART.
 Set measurable, time-specific targets to keep you on track.

-- Make a list of single, simple, and specific actionable steps you can take to reach each supporting goal.
+- Make a list of single, simple, and specific, actionable steps you can take to reach each supporting goal.
 Completing small actions gives you a sense of accomplishment and builds momentum.

 Making goals for a business can be an intimidating task.
 Whether you’re afraid to fail or afraid to succeed, don’t let your fears stop you from seeing your business become all that it can be.
 Billyard Insurance Group celebrates the success of our clients who own their own businesses.
 As your business grows, keep in mind that your risks will change, and you might need better insurance protection.
 Here are 5 Signs You’ve Outgrown Your Small Business Insurance.
 If you’ve made recent changes, or you simply want someone to review your existing coverage, a BIG broker would be happy to help!
 Contact us today.